orfeio/orfeio/stackimg.md

     ```

 [^term]: You can find the Terminal app inside the Utilities folder found within the Applications folder, or search for "Terminal".
-[^cv2issue]: On Windows as of this writing, the opencv package installs but then fails on import with a DLL not found error.
-Rather than address the issue directly, we install the extra module via `pip`.
+[^cv2issue]: On Windows as of this writing, the `opencv` package will install via `conda` but then fails on import with an ImportError, indicating a DLL is not found.
+Rather than address the issue directly, we install the extra dependency via `pip`.